Conveniently located to serve the areas of Fenton, Sterling, Livonia and San Diego, CA

 Though regular exposure to sunlight is just a normal part of life and necessary for a person’s health and well-being, overexposure can damage the skin, including the eyelids.
-Eyelids are some of the most commonly unprotected places on the face, and sun damage can cause spider veins.
+Eyelids are some of the most commonly unprotected places on the face, and sun damage can cause the skin around the eyes to age as well as spider veins.

 Patients that elect to undergo blepharoplasty experience the benefit of being able to return home shortly after the procedure has been completed.
-At most, patients report minimal side effects associated with this treatment which may include minimal swelling, bruising and puffiness at the incision point alongside the potential for temporarily blurry or watery eyes.
+Patients report minimal side effects associated with this treatment which may include minimal swelling, bruising and puffiness at the incision point alongside the potential for temporarily blurry or watery eyes.
 To learn about possible complications, click here.

-Many of these symptoms are easily treated with over-the-counter pain medications and most physicians recommend applying a cold compress to the eyes for about 10-minutes daily for a week or two following the procedure.
-Incision scars fade over time and are often reduced in appearance by their placement within the crease of the eyelid.
+Many of these symptoms are easily treated with over-the-counter pain medications.
+We also recommend applying a cold compress to the eyes for about 24-hours following the procedure.
+Incision scars fade over time and are often reduced in appearance by the strategic placement within the crease of the eyelid.

 Many patients see immediate and lasting results after undergoing blepharoplasty while those with more severe drooping eyelid may prefer to undergo the treatment multiple times to achieve the desired results.
 As an added benefit to improved vision, the lifting of the eyelids generally leads to a more youthful appearance for many patients.

 Prospective patients considering blepharoplasty to improve the lift of eyelids are encouraged to schedule a no-cost consultation at our Michigan center for cosmetic surgery, the Skin and Vein Center.
 It’s important that patients check with their insurance providers prior to undergoing treatment as the cost of blepharoplasty that improves an individual’s vision may potentially be covered.